When you're not into the royal family...

 Other sites to see, which we haven’t visited yet, include Wimbledon (technically the Wimbledon Lawn Tennis Museum and Tours at the All England Lawn Tennis Club.
 Whew!) for tennis and Twickenham for rugby.

 The shopping in London is literally wow.
-Our favourite stores in London are Dover Street Market for dead-cool clothing and accessories.
+Our favourite store in London is Dover Street Market for dead-cool clothing and accessories.
 The staff are very friendly despite being so hip it hurts.
-The Rose Bakery on the top floor sells the best carrot cake we’ve ever had.
-And we love Victoria Beckham on Dover Street.
-We’d kill for her clothes and bags.
-And sunglasses.
-Well, for everything.
-Note that these stores aren’t on the same street.
-Dover Street Market is now on Haymarket.
+The Rose Bakery on the top floor sells yummy snacks if you need a pick-me-up.

 Our pick of department store is Liberty in its gorgeous black and white Tudor building, although it's a close call.
 The brands stocked here are top-notch and the cosmetics halls have the very best, coolest make-up and skincare.
 Check out the perfect flowers for sale at the main entrance.
 Other options are Harrod’s and Selfridge’s, which need no introduction and deserve their excellent reputations.